(As published in “Staff Picks” & “Popular Lately” on Elephant Journal)

-I remember how deeply struck I was by how Acharya Shunya, once taught how important it is to mindfully let go of what she called “the sin of gossip of the past.
+I remember how deeply struck I was when I learned how important it is to mindfully let go of what she called “the sin of gossip of the past.
 This is not just the gossip we speak about others, but also the lies we have told ourselves, about ourselves.”
 She encouraged us to identify those instances in which we have been holding onto shame, and beautifully clarified the difference between shame and guilt.

 Shame is when we have accepted and told ourselves lies, that we are broken, bad or otherwise unworthy, whereas guilt can actually be quite a constructive emotion that allows us to make changes in our behavior.
 This guilt is called remorse, and I have found it to be quite a healthy force for letting go of bad habits in the past, such as staying up too late at night, as doing so would cause me to regret not receiving the myriad benefits of waking up early in the morning.

 In the Ayurveda tradition, there is a concept called “Pragya Aparadha.”
 “Pragya” means “knowledge” or “wisdom,” and “Aparadha” means “to go against.”
 Pragya Aparadha, therefore, are literally the crimes we commit against our own wisdom and knowing, which are the root cause of the vast majority of diseases and imbalances, according to Ayurveda.

 When I used to lie to my parents (a Rajasic action), I remember feeling plagued with the feeling of doing something wrong.
 But it wasn’t until the explosion in India that I really resolved firmly in my heart to start to be more truthful with my parents, as the explosion gave me no choice but to come face to face with my guilt, and to allow the feeling of remorse to fuel my resolve to speak the truth.